Chaos Builder: V12 Orchestrator

 - Action Key: Execution requires the

-returns an immediate HTTP 401 Unauthorized equivalent.
+returns an immediate JSON error equivalent to HTTP 401.

-pass custom `$_GET['file']` parameters preventing Directory Traversal.
+pass custom file paths, preventing Directory Traversal.

 Native Execution (Standalone)